HorvathLab/NGS/scSNViz/README.md

 - 3D UMAP representation of number of Variant Reads for each cell
 - 3D UMAP representation of number of Reference Reads for each cell
 - 3D UMAP representation of Total VAF per cell (VARreads/(VARreads+REFreads) per cell)

-- Individual SNV plots
-  - VAF per cell
-  - Number of Reference Reads per cell
-  - Number of Variant Reads per cell

 - a text file of summary statistics per cell

+For the individual sceSNVs in the set, scSNViz generates gradient color representation plots of the following:
+  - VAF_RNA per cell
+  - Number of Reference Reads per cell (N_REF)
+  - Number of Variant Reads per cell (N_VAR)

 ## Installation